Donmclean/riko/README.md

     - `npm run test-jest`
         - Execute any jest tests.
 The default jest test directory is: `src/__tests__`.
 You can change this via the `package.json` if you wish.

+    - `npm run flow`
+        - Executes flow to type check your js/jsx files.
+        - For advanced configuration feel free to edit the `.flowconfig` file.
+See [**here**](https://flowtype.org/docs/advanced-configuration.html)
+        - NOTE: js/jsx files must have the `@flow` comment at the very top of the file to be type checked. see more about flow [**here**](https://flowtype.org/docs/getting-started.html)

     - `npm test` or `npm run test`
         - Runs full test suite. (all test commands)
         - All test coverage information will be located in: '[root]/test-coverage'

+    - `npm start`
+       - Executes a production build.
+Then fires up a production ready server on the `custom-config.js` specified express port.

 #### Happy Coding :)